p-ayam/Digital-Synthesis-Lab/README.md

 <img src="https://github.com/p-ayam/Digital-Synthesis-Lab/blob/master/pictures/excel_user.jpg" alt="alt text" width="700" height="whatever">
 <br>

-It is worth noting that the data recorded in the excel sheet **Reactions** contain two columns with the title "User" and "Reagent_id" that both contain comma-separated id-numbers from the corresponding chemists who conducted the reaction and the reagents used for the synthesis.
-The column "Temperature" contains values recorded in centigrades.

 A collection of python codes (`main.py` and `writexl.py`) **extract, transform and load (ETL)** the data between the Excel file and the MySQL database.
 In this process, the comma-separated values in the two columns of the
 **Reactions** Excel sheet ("User", "Reagent_id") get identified and saved separately in the database tables `reactions_users` and `reactions_reagents`, respectively.
 Also, the temperature is converted from Celsius to Kelvins.
 The transformed